 But, that also sometimes means having an extra can or two in the pantry if your family didn’t eat it.
 Or, maybe, you forgot to put it out to begin with and now are wondering what to do with the can.
 Maybe, just maybe, you have a bunch leftover from the holidays.

 Instead of letting it gather dust, try this recipe.
-My boys weren’t too sure about the jello cupcakes at first, mostly because of the texture, but they both said they liked the flavor.
-While they didn’t eat many, Justin and I ate all of them.
+My boys weren’t too sure about the jello cups at first, mostly because of the texture.
+But they both said they liked the flavor.
+While they didn’t eat many, Justin and I ate all of the Cranberry Sauce Leftovers.

 There are so many different fruit flavors in these cups, but you can change it as you want.
-I did two different flavors of jello, because I didn’t want any one flavor to be overpowering.
+I did two different flavors of jello because I didn’t want one flavor to be overpowering.

 Step by Step